andrewacashner/hearingfaithms/chapters/chapter-3.md

 Padilla's villancico text puts this in musical terms, speaking of Christ as "forming the consonances of Man and God" and concluding that "Everything in God is to descend, and everything in Man is to ascend."
-The musical setting even performs the concept through literal voice exchanges between the ascending and descending motives.

 The reference to "grace" and "glory" in the villancico's *introducción* references another common trope for explaining human salvation in Christmas